alexanderbaumann99/Weakly-supervised-3D-semantic-scene-reconstruction/README.md

 * We provide a novel approach for semantic instance reconstruction on a real-world point cloud scan without using any supervision on this dataset.
 * We propose a shape prior which can predict the signed distance field directly from a given input point cloud, without voxelizing the scene.

-In the following work, we cite [RfD-Net](https://github.com/yinyunie/RfDNet).
+In the following, we cite [RfD-Net](https://github.com/yinyunie/RfDNet).

 ---